wasulabenjamin/web-basics/README.md

 # 📘 Introduction

-This is a curated step-by-step learning path covering everything from **basic web development** to **modern fullstack apps** using tools like **Vue.js**, **Supabase**, and **PostgreSQL**.
+This is a curated step-by-step learning path covering everything from **basic web development** to **modern full-stack apps** using tools like **Vue.js**, **Supabase**, and **PostgreSQL**.
 The goal: build real skills, not just follow tutorials.

-Whether you're reviewing fundamentals or pushing into real-time apps, this repo captures one developer’s personal journey—openly shared, continually evolving.
+Whether you're reviewing fundamentals or pushing into real-time apps, this repository captures one developer’s personal journey—openly shared, continually evolving.

 ### Audience